Eykthirnyr/OSM-Business-Scraper/README.md

 1. **Download the Project:**

-   - Download the zipped folder `OSM-Business-Scraper.zip` from the repository.
+   - Download this project from the repository.
    - Extract the folder.
-You should have a folder named `OSM-Business-Scraper`.

 2. **Place the Project in Your Web Server's Root Directory:**